Providence Dog Bite Attorneys

-Dog owners have a responsibility to protect others from attacks by their dogs.
+Dog owners are responsible for ensuring their pets do not pose a threat to others.
 In Rhode Island, dog owners are liable for injuries inflicted by their dogs, and the Providence dog bite lawyers at Marasco & Nesselbush have the skill and knowledge to hold negligent dog owners accountable.

 $7,270,000